What is closing in sales?

 The question close uses strategic questions to surface remaining concerns.
 Instead of pushing for a yes, you ask what's holding them back.

-This gives you information to address real objections.
-It's less confrontational than a direct ask and often reveals concerns the prospect hasn't voiced yet.
+Why it works: It's less confrontational than a direct ask and often reveals concerns the prospect hasn't voiced yet.
+Their answer tells you exactly what to address next.

-Example: "What would need to happen for you to feel confident moving forward?"
+"What would need to happen for you to feel confident moving forward?"

 5. The Puppy Dog Close